- How do I find the BGInS office?

 - What is an IER?

 It is one thing to study a part of the world, and another to live there.
 For this reason, the BGInS program features an international experience requirement as an integral part of the program.
 Many students find studying abroad to be an enriching, even life-transforming experience.
 As well, current research shows that students who have studied abroad have a competitive advantage in the workplace.
-There are six ways to fulfill the BGInS International Experience Requirement (IER).
+There are five ways to fulfill the BGInS International Experience Requirement (IER).
 Each option has

 different timelines, costs, and academic requirements.
 Click here for more information to help you choose which IER option is right for you.